natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-26-city-of-immigrants-by-steve-earle-with-forro-in-the-dark.md

 description: A joyful tribute to the essence of cities through music, featuring "City of Immigrants" by Steve Earle with Forro in the Dark.
 emoji: 🌆
 tags:
-  - 🎶 Music
+  - 🌆 Cities
-  - 🌍 Immigrants
+  - 🎵 Music
-  - 💖 Celebration
+  - 🌈 Hope
 haiku: |
   City life embraced,
   Cultures blend and unite,